grip-on-software/data-gathering/README.md

     member login names.
   - `display_name` (`$LDAP_DISPLAY_NAME`): Attribute of the user that holds
     their displayable name (instead of the login name).
-- deploy (used by `deployer.py` and `status.py`): Bootstrapping for the deployment application and status dashboard.
+- deploy: Bootstrapping for the deployment application and status dashboard.
   - `auth` (`$DEPLOYER_AUTH`): Authentication scheme to use for the service.
     Accepted values are 'open' (all logins allowed, only in debug environment), 'pwd' (/etc/passwd), 'spwd' (/etc/shadow), and 'ldap' (LDAP server).
-- projects: A list of project JIRA keys and their long names in quality metrics dashboard and repositories.
-You may add any number of projects here; the pipeline can obtain project definitions only if they have their project JIRA key here, are not a subproject and have a non-empty long name.
+- projects: A list of Jira project keys and their long names in quality metrics dashboard and repositories.
+You may add any number of projects here; the pipeline can obtain project definitions only if they have their Jira project key here, are not a subproject and have a non-empty long name.
-  - `$JIRA_KEY`: JIRA key of the project that the Docker instance scrapes.
+  - `$JIRA_KEY`: Jira project key for the project that is collected by the Docker instance.
   - `$PROJECT_NAME`: Name of the scraped project in the quality dashboard.
 - subprojects: Subprojects and their main project.
-  - `$SUBPROJECT_KEY`: JIRA key of the subproject.
+  - `$SUBPROJECT_KEY`: Jira project key of the subproject.
 - teams: GitHub teams and their main project.
   - `$TEAM_NAME`: GitHub slug of the team that manages the repositories relevant to the project.
-- support: JIRA key of a project and an indication of whether they are considered to be a support team.
+- support: Jira project key and an indication of whether they are considered to be a support team.
   - `$SUPPORT_TEAM`: Whether the project is considered to be a support team.
 - network (used by `controller/auth/status.py`): The networks that are allowed to contain agents.
-  - `$CONTROLLER_NETWORK`: A comma-separated list of IP networks (a single IP address, a CIDR/netmask/hostmask range consisting of an IP address with zeroes for the host bits followed by a slash and the masking operation) which are allowed to perform scrape operations for the project.
+  - `$CONTROLLER_NETWORK`: A comma-separated list of IP networks (a single IP address or a CIDR/netmask/hostmask range consisting of an IP address with zeroes for the host bits followed by a slash and the masking operation) which are allowed to perform scrape operations for the project.
+- access (used by `controller/auth/access.py`): The networks that are allowed to access retrieved data.
+  - `$ACCESS_NETWORK`: A comma-separated list of IP networks (a single IP address or a CIDR/netmask/hostmask range consisting of an IP address with zeroes for the host bits followed by a slash and the masking operation) which are allowed to access the data.

 ### Credentials